-Note: This table is last updated on 09th February 2021.
-Entries might be invalid as the current time you’re reading this Content Studio review.
+Note: This table was last updated on 09th February 2021.
+Entries might be invalid at the current time you’re reading this Content Studio review.
 The comparison table will be updated soon.

 Final Words on ContentStudio Review

-I have used numerous of social media marketing tools.
-I bet you too have.
+I have used numerous social media marketing tools.
+I bet you, too, have.

-I never thought there is a complete all-in-one tool for social media marketing and content marketing up until I found ContentStudio.
+I never thought there was a complete all-in-one tool for social media marketing and content marketing until I found ContentStudio.

-I was blown away seeing features and simplicity of using ContentStudio.
+I was blown away by seeing the features and simplicity of using ContentStudio.